How To Catch Trout In A Stream: 19 Best Guide Tips

 2. Use The Right Fishing Gear

-The right gear includes everything from the rods and reels, waders, vest, and down to the little things like the proper hooks, leader, floats, etc.
+The right gear includes everything from the rods and reels, waders, vests, and down to the little things like the proper hooks, leader, floats, etc.

-Wear waders to keep you dry and comfortable and to protect your legs from bugs and sharp objects.
+Guide Tip: Wear waders to keep you dry and comfortable and to protect your legs from poisonous plants, biting insects, and sharp objects.

 Use a vest or a pack to carry all your gear and leave the tackle box at home.

-Always have a net to make sure you land that big trout and it’s much better for the fish that you plan to release.
+Always have a net to make sure you land that big trout, and it’s much better for the fish if you practice catch-and-release fishing.

-3. Use The Right Size Rods And Reels For Stream Fishing
+3. Rods, Reels, And Lines For Small Stream Fishing

 You can get spinning rods and fly rods in this length.

-On rivers where there is not as much overhead bush, I would suggest going with a longer rod.
-For casting lures, I use a 7 foot ultra-light St. Croix Premier rod on a size 15 reel with a 2 to 6-pound line.
+On rivers where there is not as much overhead bush, I would suggest going with a long rod.
+For casting lures, I use a seven-foot ultra-light St. Croix Premier rod on a size 15 reel with a 2 to 6-pound line.

-If I’m going to do both lure fishing and float fishing I will use an 8-foot or an 8’6″ rod like my favorite 8’6″ St. Croix Premier rod with a 15 to 20 size reel with 6-pound line.
+If I’m going to do both lure fishing and float fishing, I will use an 8-foot or an 8’6″ rod like my favorite 8’6″ St. Croix Premier rod with a 15 to 20-size spinning reel with 6-pound line.

-If you mostly want to use bait under a float or drift bait without a float using the bottom bouncing method I would recommend a 9 or 10-foot ultralight rod.
-I prefer a 9 or 10-foot rod like the 9 foot or 11 foot Daiwa Presso Ultralight Spinning Rod.
+If you mostly want to use bait under a float or drift baits without a float using the bottom bouncing method, I would recommend a long rod like a nine or 10-foot ultralight rod.
+I prefer a nine to eleven-foot ultralight rod like the Daiwa Presso Ultralight Spinning Rod.
 I will match this to a size 20 reel with a 6-pound line.

-These longer rods will give you better line control, better drifts and the longer rods act as a shock absorber to protect lighter leaders.
+These longer rods will give you better line control and better drifts, and the longer rods act as a shock absorber to protect lighter leaders.

-If you want to mix it up and dry fly fish, streamer fish, and nymph fish I would recommend a 4 or 5 weight, 8’6 to 9-foot fly rod.
+If you want to mix it up and dry fly fish, streamer fish, and nymph fish, I would recommend a three to five-weight fly rod that is nine feet long.

 4. Go With Thinner Leaders For More Trout

-The water in streams is usually very clear and trout can be line shy and see thicker lines.
-If they see the line they will not bite the bait or fly.
-This mostly matters with slow-moving baits.
+If they see the line, they will not bite the bait or fly.
+This mostly matters with slow-moving baits but not lures.

-I will sometimes go as light as a 2-pound test line when I fly fish for many reasons.
-A lighter line will allow your bait to sink faster, it also allows your bait to move at a more natural speed and the fish will not see it.
+I will sometimes go as light as a two-pound test line.
+A lighter line will allow my bait to sink faster, it also allows my bait to move at a more natural speed and the fish will not see the leader.

 With shorter rods, I will go up 1 or 2 sizes but this is what I use for leaders when trout fishing.
 Longer rods protect your leader better.